abbreviatedman/spellbound/data/quotes.md

 311
 00:17:27,441 --> 00:17:30,282
 So then, if I just needed
-one little thing from you to...
+one little thing from you to…

 312
 00:17:30,317 --> 00:17:33,043